AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 - maybe move a lot of the training files into the src/ tree?
 - [DONE] maybe remove the `energy_scale` subpackage entirely?
 - [DONE] simplify the `sidelength_distributions` subpackage
-- maybe move stuff from cartesian and hydro4b_coords and dispersion4b into this repo?
+- [DONE] maybe move stuff from cartesian and hydro4b_coords and dispersion4b into this repo?
   - so the users don't have to go looking for it
 - fix pyright complaints